Make Voter Registration Automatic in Your State Too

 It becomes easier to place initiatives on the ballot by gathering the signatures of registered voters.

-Volunteers could set aside the endless work of voter registration and instead promote the policy positions they care about.
+Volunteers can set aside the endless work of voter registration and instead promote the policy positions they care about.

 Click to send an email to your state legislators and governor letting them know you want voter registration to be automatic: